 Public Relations Professional of the Year Award

-The Public Relations Professional of the Year Award honors the individual who, in the previous year, represented the best in public relations as an outstanding example of the management function that establishes a mutually beneficial relationship between an organization and the public upon who it's success or failure depends.
+The Public Relations Professional of the Year Award honors an individual or group who, in the previous year, represented the best in public relations as an outstanding communicator(s) or influencer(s), establishing or reinforcing the mutually beneficial relationship between an organization and the public or otherwise impacting the communications landscape.

 Complete the online nomination form, which will ask for the following information:

-- A two-page summary of the nominee’s accomplishments and qualifications addressing the judging criteria.
+- A two-page summary of the accomplishments and qualifications of the individual or group, which addresses the judging criteria.

 - In a given year the recipient must have demonstrated outstanding leadership/management skills, innovation and creativity in a project or program that was challenging and/or difficult in nature.

 - Preferably, the recipient has demonstrated the superb employment of each of the four components of the public relations planning process: research, planning, execution and evaluation.